tcapelle/bifacial_model_validation/README.md

 Open Jupyter Lab (or notebook) and run them interactively.
 You can also click the [binder](https://mybinder.org/v2/gh/tcapelle/bifacial_modelling/master) icon and run them on the web.

+## Notebook 01

+In this notebook we construct a simulation of 2D Viewfactor models.
+Here a `pvfactors` and `bifacialvf` simulation is done with the same inputs, using some wrapper methods around both libraries.
+The idea behind is to be able to compare apples to apples both frameworks.